NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 * Homogeneous results are output as `Multi` geometries.
 * Heterogeneous results are output as a `GeometryCollection` containing a set of atomic geometries.
-  This provides backwards compatibility with the original JTS overlay implementation.
+  (This provides backwards compatibility with the original NTS overlay implementation.
-  (However, this loses the information that the polygonal results have valid `MultiPolygon` topology.)
+  However, it loses the information that the polygonal results have valid `MultiPolygon` topology.)
 * Empty results are atomic `EMPTY` geometries of dimension appropriate to the operation.